 Fig. 5: Mean NDVI change rates (2009–2024).

-The increase in NDVI between 2014 and 2019 (Fig. 5) indicates favorable climatic conditions relatively associated with years rainfall above the average.
-Similar patterns have been observed in the semi-arid region, where vegetation indices typically rise following wet years and decline during droughts (Rousta, et al. 2020). conversely, the decline between 2019 and 2024 demonstrates irregular rainfall patterns which reduce greenness(Fig.5).
-These findings are consistent with broader Sahel studies that emphasize the sensitivity of vegetation cover to short-term climate variability (Lu et al., 2024; Ahmed, et al 2024)
+The increase in NDVI between 2014 and 2019 (Fig. 5) indicates favorable climatic conditions relatively associated with years of rainfall above the average.
+Similar patterns have been observed in the semi-arid region, where vegetation indices typically rise following wet years and decline during droughts (Rousta, et al. 2020).
+Conversely, the decline between 2019 and 2024 demonstrates irregular rainfall patterns, which reduce greenness(Fig.5).
+These findings are consistent with broader Sahel studies that emphasize the sensitivity of vegetation cover to short-term climate variability (Lu et al., 2024; Ahmed et al, 2024)

 Anthropogenic factor also plays a significant role in vegetation cover dynamics (Feng et al., 2020).
-In the study area, Livelihoods heavily depend on rainfed Farming, livestock grazing, and fuelwood collection like many other semi-arid regions.
-The gradual improvement in vegetation greenness up to 2019(Fig.5) may be attributed to reduction of human activity in insecure rural area as result of Insurgency which allowed for short-term vegetation regeneration.
-This finding is consistent with study conducted in the region by Shettima et al., (2025), where vegetation gains prior to the peak insurgency years were gradual, while a sharp increase during peak insurgency resulted from reduction of anthropogenic disturbance.
+In the study area, Livelihoods heavily depend on rainfed Farming, livestock grazing, and fuelwood collection, like many other semi-arid regions.
+The gradual improvement in vegetation greenness up to 2019(Fig.5) may be attributed to the reduction of human activity in insecure rural areas as a result of Insurgency, which allowed for short-term vegetation regeneration.
+This finding is consistent with a study conducted in the region by Shettima et al. (2025), where vegetation gains before the peak insurgency years were gradual, while a sharp increase during the peak insurgency resulted from a reduction of anthropogenic disturbance.
 However, as displaced populations resettled in concentrated safe zones, the demand for land and fuelwood increased, contributing to localized vegetation degradation during 2019-2024(Fig.5).
-Therefore, the impact of conflict on climate variability functioned both direct and indirect, depending on the changes in non-climate variables such as water security, yield, and income.
+Therefore, the impact of conflict on climate variability functioned both directly and indirectly, depending on the changes in non-climate variables such as water security, yield, and income.
 (Xie et al., 2022).

 3.3.
 Regression Analysis between NDVI, Rainfall, and LST

 The regression analysis between NDVI, rainfall, and LST reveals important ecological insights into vegetation dynamics between 2009 and 2024 (Fig. 6).
-NDVI and climatic variables relationship across different vegetation types is critical to predicting the vegetation dynamics and effective ecological restoration management (Gao, et al 2022; Mehmood, et al. 2024)
+NDVI and climatic variables across different vegetation types is critical to predicting the vegetation dynamics and effective ecological restoration management (Gao, et al 2022; Mehmood, et al. 2024)

 3.3.1.
 Rainfall vs NDVI and LST vs NDVI

-The regression equation obtained was: NDVI=0.173+0.000226⋅Rainfall,R2=0.254 (Fig. 5A) This indicates a positive but weak relationship between rainfall and NDVI.
-The result demonstrate that higher rainfall generally supports an increase in vegetation greenness however, the relatively low coefficient of determination (R2=0.254) implies that rainfall alone explains only about 25.4% of the variation in NDVI and Other factors such as anthropogenic pressure plays a significant role in determining vegetation health.
-Relevant studies in semi-arid region suggest also a weak positive correlation between vegetation NDVI and interannual precipitation (Lu et al., 2025) which is consistent with the findings of this study.
+The regression equation obtained was: NDVI=0.173+0.000226⋅Rainfall,R2=0.254 (Fig. 5A).
+This indicates a positive but weak relationship between rainfall and NDVI.
+The result demonstrates that higher rainfall generally supports an increase in vegetation greenness; however, the relatively low coefficient of determination (R2=0.254) implies that rainfall alone explains only about 25.4% of the variation in NDVI and other factors, such as anthropogenic pressure, play a significant role in determining vegetation health.
+Relevant studies in semi-arid regions also suggest a weak positive correlation between vegetation NDVI and interannual precipitation (Lu et al., 2025), which is consistent with the findings of this study.